 Activities can include different types of individual or group therapy, as well as household chores and social activities.
 The Consortium for Therapeutic Communities provides a directory of therapeutic communities in the UK.

-Psychiatric medication isn’t recommended for treating ongoing symptoms of BPD.
+NICE doesn’t recommend using medication to treat the ongoing symptoms of BPD.
 This is because there aren't any drugs that are known to be effective.

-In a crisis situation your doctor might prescribe you a sleeping pill or minor tranquilliser to help you feel calmer, but they shouldn’t prescribe these for longer than a week.
+In a crisis situation, your doctor might prescribe you a sleeping pill or minor tranquilliser to help you feel calmer.
+But they shouldn’t prescribe these for longer than a week.